Arun-Niranjan/langchain-websocket/README.md

 # langchain-websocket

-A simple [Starlette application](https://www.starlette.io/) application that demonstrates [Langchain runnable streaming](https://python.langchain.com/docs/how_to/streaming/) with websockets, ideal for a chatbot application.
+A simple [Starlette](https://www.starlette.io/) application that demonstrates [Langchain runnable streaming](https://python.langchain.com/docs/how_to/streaming/) with websockets, ideal for a chatbot application.

 ![demo](haiku.gif)